 Following each informance, the guest instrumental artist presents a jazz workshop for the host school’s jazz band in which the visiting student performers play alongside their like-instrument counterparts, providing hands-on tutelage peer-to-peer.
 At the same time, the guest vocalist presents a vocal jazz workshop for the school's choir.
 Each tour also includes public concerts at local jazz clubs or other performance venues, giving the touring student ensembles invaluable experience performing with renowned artists while developing jazz audiences for the future.

-Since 2005, Peer-to-Peer Jazz Education Tours have been presented in Anchorage, Detroit, Honolulu, Kansas City, Los Angeles, Miami, Minneapolis, Pittsburgh, Salt Lake City, and Seattle.
+Since 2005, Peer-to-Peer Jazz Education Tours have been presented in Anchorage, Austin, Boston, Buffalo, Detroit, Indianapolis, Honolulu, Kansas City, Los Angeles, Memphis, Miami, Minneapolis, Philadelphia, Pittsburgh, Rochester, Salt Lake City, San Francisco and Seattle.
 Each year, the program has resonated with students and adults alike.
 As Thelonious Monk, Jr. explains, "As young people are so influenced by kids their own age, who better to expose them to this great American art form than those of their own generation?"